clintonboys/clintonboys.github.io/2015-03-18-israel-election-thoughts.md

 ### Shas

 One of the two main religious parties, serving the Sephardic Orthodox community.
 Smaller this year because one of its members split to form his own party which ended up polling below the threshhold.
 All sorts of ridiculous nonsense from these guys: they were handing out flyers on election day claiming voting for them was your key to heaven.
 They are based on some strange personality cult sect of Judaism related to a recently deceased rabbi.
 The head of this party, Aryeh Deri, served 22 months in prison for accepting bribes.
-Has referred to homosexuality as "a plague as toxic as bird flu".
+Have referred to homosexuality as "a plague as toxic as bird flu".

 ### United Torah Judaism